Platform-OS/platformos-check/README.md

 - `platformosCheck.checkOnOpen` (default: `true`): Automatically runs checks when a file is opened.
 - `platformosCheck.checkOnChange` (default: `true`): Executes checks whenever changes are made to a file.
 - `platformosCheck.checkOnSave` (default: `true`): Initiates checks every time a file is saved.
-- `platformosCheck.onlySingleFileChecks` (default: `false`): Limits checks to the currently opened file, excluding checks that involve the entire application such as 'UnusedPartial' or 'TranslationKeyExists'.
+- `platformosCheck.onlySingleFileChecks` (default: `false`): Limits checks to the currently opened file, excluding checks that involve the entire application such as `UnusedPartial` or `TranslationKeyExists`.

 ⚠️ **Note:** Quickfixes only work on files that have been recently checked.
 If you have disabled the automatic checking configurations, you need to manually rerun platformos-check to enable quickfixes.